la2050/archive/_projects/2016/fighting-child-obesity-through-the-transformation-of-physical-education-in-los-angeles.md

   LAUSD schools are rarely able to compensate for recreational and fitness resources their neighborhoods lack.
 With implementation of our program model, SBSM can provide LAUSD with an impactful solution.
+Please explain how you will define and measure success for your project.​: >- Goal 1) Design, build, and open state-of-the-art fitness centers at selected LAUSD schools

+  Expected Outcome 1) Students and community members will have daily access to the state-of-the-art SBSM fitness centers

+  Measurement of 1) # of students with access to fitness center on a daily basis

+  Goal 2) Perform professional development training for the entire P.E. staff at selected schools

+  Expected Outcome 2) P.E. staff will improve their content knowledge and comprehension of the most current P.E. research and theories

+  Measurement of 2) % of P.E. staff members trained on the Curriculum

+  Goal 3) Implement an eight-week course on the Curriculum and analyze the impact of fitness with FITNESSGRAM testing ( California State proficiency test for student physical fitness) at selected LAUSD schools

+  Expected Outcome 3) Students will improve their fitness levels achieving a 25% increase in FITNESSGRAM passing rates after an eight-week implementation of the Curriculum

+  Measurement of 3) % of students achieving an increase in FITNESSGRAM passing rates

+  Goal 4) Implement an eight week course on the Curriculum and analyze the impact on students' attitudes towards P.E. with behavioral surveys at selected LAUSD schools

+  Expected Outcome 4) Students will report a measurable improvement in their perceptions of fitness and exercise after an eight week implementation of the Curriculum

+  Measurement of 4) % of students reporting improved perception of fitness and exercise
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - Publicity/awareness
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/fighting-child-obesity-through-the-transformation-of-physical-education-in-los-angeles/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4898814105741-team90.jpg
 organization_name: Sound Body Sound Mind Foundation